 - The Republic of Ireland Men's National Football Team is governed by the Football Association of Ireland (FAI).
-Competitive Record: 6th in FIFA World Ranking in August 1983; quarter-finals of the 1990 FIFA World Cup; round of 16 at the 1994 and 2002 FIFA World Cup; and round of 16 at the 2016 UEFA European Championship. - Dublin will host three group games and one round 16 game of UEFA EURO 2020 at the Aviva Stadium in June 2020.
+Competitive Record: 6th in FIFA World Ranking in August 1983; quarter-finals of the 1990 FIFA World Cup; quarter finals of the 1964 European Nationals Cup. - Dublin will host three group games and one round 16 game of UEFA EURO 2020 at the Aviva Stadium in June 2020.

-Gaelic Football, Hurling & Camogie
+Gaelic Footbal, Hurling & Camogie